spooknik/SkyrimSE-Linux-Modding/README.md

 1. Enable Steam Play via Steam.
 I am using `4.2-3` but `3.16` also works.
 2. Download Skyrim SE
 3. Check the game runs.
 4. Download and run [FAudio Builds](https://github.com/Kron4ek/FAudio-Builds) from terminal.
-The command will be something like: `WINEPREFIX="/home/[USER]/.steam/steam/steamapps/compatdata/489830" ./wine_setup_faudio.sh` NOTE: In most cases this is required to hear NPC voices in game.
-If you don't have this problem don't install it.
+The command will be something like: `WINEPREFIX="/home/[USER]/.steam/steam/steamapps/compatdata/489830" ./wine_setup_faudio.sh`
 5. Base Install of Skyrim is finished.
 Check if everything is working as it should.
 6. Enjoy the game as vanilla.